Collective Thomson scattering in magnetized electron and positron pair plasma and the application to induced Compton scattering: THOMSON SCATTERING IN ELECTRON-POSITRON MAGNETIZED PLASMA

 In this section, we calculate the electric field radiated from $e^{\pm}$ plasma in an X-mode wave and show that it can be written as a combination of density fluctuations.
 The density fluctuation is evaluated in the next section.
 From equations \eqref{eq:density_fluctuation15}, \eqref{eq:total_electric_field}, and \eqref{eq:Fourier_transformed_electric_field}, the Fourier-transformed scattered electric field is obtained by adding up the electric fields created by the electron and positron density fluctuations at the retarded time over the scattering region as follows

 where $V$ is the scattering region.
 The scattered wave's travel direction is expressed in spherical coordinates as $\bm{n}=(\sin \theta \cos \varphi, \sin \theta \sin \varphi, \cos \theta)$.
-The polar angle $\theta$ is defined as the angle between the direction of the incident electromagnetic wave and the direction of the scattered wave.
+The polar angle $\theta$ is defined as the angle between the $z$-axis direction and the direction of the scattered wave.
 Substituting equation \eqref{eq:motion_of_pm} into equation \eqref{eq:scattered_electric_field_Fourier}, we find

 The density fluctuations of electrons and positrons are Fourier-transformed with respect to space and time as

 Then the Fourier-transformed scattered electric field is expressed by

 Here, the argument for the wave vector and frequency of the density fluctuations is described by the difference between the scattered waves $(\bm{k}_1=\omega_{1}\frac{\bm{n}}{c}, \omega_1)$ and incident waves as follows